 NitroFreeze has developed unique capabilities to utilize liquid helium for the most advanced and demanding cryogenic treatments and processes.
-Our Helium Processing techniques bring parts to temperatures approaching absolute zero (0 Kelvin).
+Our cryogenic helium processing techniques bring parts to temperatures approaching absolute zero (0 Kelvin).

 While liquid nitrogen typically exists within the range of approximately 77.2 K (–320F), liquid helium exists within the range of approximately 5.2K (-450 F).
 By utilizing liquid helium as a cryogen, we are able to reach much lower temperatures than most other cryogenic laboratories or processors.